 Hop crop production can take the form of conventionally grown raw hops or organically grown hops.
 If growing high-quality hops is your goal, you will overcome a variety of challenges, including growing hops that are pest-resistant and achieving quality growth with a limited supply of nitrogen.5

-Other challenges you may face can include fungi or bacteria like powdery mildew or fireblight, or insect-pests like two-spotted spider mites, which can quickly lay waste to your complete hop crop.6 Fortunately, Kemin provides high-quality solutions for growing hops successfully in all conditions and situations, particularly when it comes to the issue of spider mites.
+Other challenges you may face can include fungi or bacteria like powdery mildew or fireblight, or insect-pests like two-spotted spider mites, which can quickly lay waste to your entire hop crop.6 Fortunately, Kemin provides high-quality solutions for growing hops successfully in all conditions and situations, particularly when it comes to the issue of devastating pests.

 One of the hop grower’s greatest enemies is the two-spotted spider mite.6 This widespread crop pest loves the hot and dry conditions often found in hop fields.
 They cover your crops with an unsightly white webbing, which protects them from predators and pesticides.
 Then, they feed on the liquid inside plant cells, doing dramatic damage to the hop plant and cones, reducing yields and negatively affecting hop quality.7-8

 Spider mites are the bane of many crop growers, including hops cultivators, for a number of reasons.
 Conventionally-grown raw hops tend to be inadequate when it comes to shaking off pesticide residue.
 A study by Hengel and Shibamoto (2002)9 found relatively high levels of pesticide residue on hops treated with seven common commercial pesticides.
 What’s worse, spider mites tend to be highly resistant to such pesticides anyway.

-Fortunately, Kemin has solutions to help you manage difficult pests, especially two-spotted spider mites.
+Fortunately, Kemin has solutions to help you manage troublesome pests.

-Start with our TetraCURB™ Concentrate mite control solution for commercial growers.
-This is a rosemary oil-based contact miticide treatment made from our proprietary lines of rosemary plants.
+Start with our TetraCURB™ Concentrate solution for commercial growers.
+This is a rosemary oil-based contact miticide-insecticide treatment made from our proprietary lines of rosemary plants.
 It's an environmentally-friendly product with no phytotoxicity that is highly effective at killing or repelling mites and small, soft-bodied insects such as aphids and whiteflies.
 Our product is exempt from residue tolerances in the U.S. and is an ideal foundation for a quality integrated pest management program.